prajwalbhagwat/Prajwal-Bhagwat-Portfolio.github.io/README.md

 I used Visual Studio Code to write the code and GitHub to host the project.
 Website link: https://prajwalbhagwat.github.io/Prajwal-Portfolio.github.io/

-Copyright © 2021 Prajwal Bhagwat
+Created by Prajwal Bhagwat |  © 2021 All rights reserved

 Contact Information:
 Prajwal Bhagwat